 Cooper was featured at the Democracy Lecture organized by the Center For The Study Of Race & Democracy at ASU.
 The lecture brought together not only Journalism Students, but also leaders of the city of Phoenix, scholars, leaders of the Arizona Community Foundation Black Philanthropy Initiative, residents of Phoenix and the religious community.

-After a brief presentation followed by a session of Q & A, Cooper indicated that the days of Walter Cronkite reporting didn’t present diverse views, “ it was just maybe three major television programs with white guys telling us this is what it is,” but with time now, there is diversity, and with social media options.
+After a brief presentation followed by a session of Q & A, Cooper indicated that the days of Walter Cronkite reporting didn’t present diverse views, “ it was just maybe three major television programs with white guys telling us this is what it is,” but with time now, there is diversity, and with social media, options.

-In response to a question and comment from the audience, about the media’s tendency to dwell on the negative aspects of others, the CNN anchor indicated that negative news resonates with the audience far more than positive news; therefore, news networks like his would focus resources, time and energy amplifying negativity around the world.
+In response to a question and comment from the audience about the media’s tendency to dwell on the negative aspects of others, the CNN anchor indicated that negative news resonates with the audience far more than positive news, therefore, news networks like his would focus resources, time and energy amplifying negativity around the world.
 With a gesture of resignation, he concluded, I mean, that’s just how it is.”

 Although the discussion was about the African American and racial issues of America, it resonates with me, because I am a victim of the stigma and discrimination that resulted from the Western Media coverage of the recent Ebola epidemic, which occurred in West Africa.
-When the media here chose to stick with only the negativities of non- Westerners, and think that they are doing a huge favor by bringing to light the “plight of those unfortunate people” in order to get help for them from the rest of the world, without engaging with the entire picture, they end up maligning the people.
+When the media here chose to stick with only the negatives of non- Westerners, and think that they are doing a huge favor by bringing to light the “plight of those unfortunate people” in order to get help for them from the rest of the world, ‘without engaging with the entire picture, they end up maligning the people.
 This tendency to portray only the negatives of a people, robs them of their dignity.
 It makes the recognition of our equal humanity difficult – it emphasizes that we are different, rather than that we are similar.

 Therefore, if Cooper is right that the audience is more interested in negative stories, then I think we need to change that.
 The media has the power and ability to set the agenda and frame the discussion about issues around the world.
 I think there is a need to use such power to cause a mental shift with the tendency of our audience by providing rich and whole stories.
 This will require going beyond giving negative stories about issues.

 Hence, I respectfully disagree with my well-learned, seasoned and professional senior colleague, Anderson Cooper, when with a shroud he ended his response like “that’s just the way it is.”
 I think as responsible, enlightened media and civilized media, we need to realize and tell our audience that there is never a single story about any place or people.
-We need to set the agenda and frame our story telling to honor those whose stories we have the privilege to tell, and to empower ourselves by going beyond negatives – by this we will also be empowering our audience.
+We need to set the agenda and frame our story telling to honor those whose stories we have the opportunity to tell, and to empower ourselves by going beyond negatives – by this we will also be empowering our audience.